sunoru/sunoru/README.md

 ## About Me

-- 🐻 Studying as a PhD Student at Brown University.
+- 🐻 PhD in Chemistry from Brown University.

 - ❤️ Not very skilled but I enjoy coding.
 Most of my projects are in
 <code><img height="20" src="https://github.com/sunoru/sunoru/raw/main/assets/julia.svg"></code>